Clemson Dining Reusable Program FAQs

 Where and how can I buy into or reenroll in the reusable program?

-You can enroll in the reusable program at Schilletter and McAlister Dining Halls.
+You can enroll in the reusable program at Schilletter Dining Hall, The Dish at McAlister, or Douthit Hills Community Hub.
 When you are ready for your next to-go meal, tell the cashier you want to buy into the reusable program.
 S/he will hand you a clean reusable container and you will be charged $5.
 You can pay the enrollment fee with Paw Points, Tiger Stripe, credit, or debit.

 What do I do with my token during academic or summer breaks?